ubports/docs.ubports.com/sdk/apps/qml/QtQml/Extending QML - Default Property Example.rst

         QList<Person *> m_guests;
     };

 The default property specifies the property to assign to whenever an explicit property is not specified, in the case of the BirthdayParty type the guest property.
 It is purely a syntactic simplification, the behavior is identical to specifying the property by name, but it can add a more natural feel in many situations.
 The default property must be either an object or list property.

-.. rubric:: Running the Example
-   :name: running-the-example

 The main.cpp file in the example includes a simple shell application that loads and runs the QML snippet shown at the beginning of this page.

 Files: